Qsingle/open-medical-r1/README.md

 - [ ] Release the checkpoints.
 - [ ] Release the technical report.
 - [ ] Release the evaluation results & evaluation codes.
-- [ ] Complect the experiments on dataset3.
+- [ ] Complete the experiments on dataset3.

 ## Acknowledge